StevenWang9102/01-CV_Assignment_NEW/README.md

     This website is a responsive website.
 You can try it out!

+How to work?
+    run "npm start" in VS code terminal

 Functions

 - this website only displays some of my CV information therefore practice mainly css skills like position, flex, sass and box model.
 - this website is a responsive web according to different screen sizes
-- I use carousel with some Bootstrap code
+- carousel with some Bootstrap code
 - my website includes some jQuery code to control “page turning”

 Source Code